Star Wars: Episode I – The Phantom Menace: Critical response

-Andrew Johnston of Time Out New York wrote, "Let's face it: no film could ever match the expectations some have for Episode IThe Phantom Menace.
+Andrew Johnston of Time Out New York wrote, "Let's face it: no film could ever match the expectations some have for Episode I – The Phantom Menace.
 Which isn't to say it's a disappointment: on the contrary, it's awesomely entertaining, provided you accept it on its own terms ...
 Like the original film, it's a Boy's Own adventure yarn with a corny but irresistible spiritual subtext.
 The effects and production design are stunning, but they always serve the story, not the other way around."
-Susan Wloszczyna of USA Today said that the film did "plenty right" and praised the characters Darth Maul and Watto.
-David Cornelius of efilmcritic.com said that the film's better moments "don't merely balance out the weaker onesthey topple them".
+Susan Wloszczyna of USA Today said that the film does "plenty right" and praised the characters Darth Maul and Watto.
+David Cornelius of efilmcritic.com said that the film's better moments "don't merely balance out the weaker ones—they topple them".
 Colin Kennedy of Empire magazine said that despite problems with pacing and writing, "there is still much pleasure to be had watching our full-blown Jedi guides in action".
-He praised the visuals and Liam Neeson's performance, and said that the duel between Darth Maul and the Jedi was "the saga's very best lightsaber battle".Empire magazine ranked The Phantom Menace on its list of "500 Greatest Movies of All Time", while Entertainment Weekly and Comcast included the film on their lists of the worst movie sequels.
+He praised the visuals and Liam Neeson's performance and said that the duel between Darth Maul and the Jedi is "the saga's very best lightsaber battle".

+Empire magazine ranked The Phantom Menace on its list of "500 Greatest Movies of All Time", while Entertainment Weekly and Comcast included the film on their lists of the worst movie sequels.
 James Berardinelli wrote, "The Phantom Menace was probably the most overhyped motion picture of the last decade (if not longer), and its reputation suffered as a result of its inability to satisfy unreasonable expectations."
 William Arnold of the Seattle Post-Intelligencer agreed that the film's massive hype caused many of the negative reactions, saying, "it built expectations that can't possibly be matched and scuttled [the] element of storytelling surprise".
 He also said that the film was "well made and entertaining" and was much better than similar box office fare released around that year, such as The Mummy and The Matrix.
 Ewan McGregor said in 2002 that he was "slightly disappointed" that the film was "kind of flat" and believed the next film in the franchise would have "much more humor and...color."